Resources

 Paré zot – French red cross.
 Board game online to learn about the natural hazards in Guadeloupe and have fun.
 (French)

 Resources CADRIM – IFRC.
-Resources on disaster risk management.
+Resources on Disaster Risk Management.
 (English)

 English version : https://thinkhazard.org/en/